And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 My words, not his.

-It is these realizations now that President elect Obama is President elect Obama, that his actual views are coming into conflict with some of the things that that have kept us safe.
+So if there's anything that is just tickling the living daylights out of me, it is these realizations now that President-elect Obama is president-elect Obama, that his actual views are coming into conflict with some of the things that have kept us safe.

 Wow, maybe we don't need to release all those animals at Guantanamo.